3 Factors That Affect Fixed Deposit Interest Rate

 During recession, which is the time when the economy contracts, interest rates fall accordingly.
 This is done mainly to encourage borrowing as in a bad economy people are averse to parting with their money.
 Thus, a recession means your FD will get you lower yields.

 Now that you know the factors affecting your FD interest rates, it’s time to make the most of high interest FDs.
-Opt for a Bajaj Finance Fixed Deposit which gives you high interests of up to 8.10% apart from online access and easy application with doorstep service.
+Opt for a Bajaj Finance FD which gives you high interests of up to 8.10% apart from online access and easy application with doorstep service.